Sunday, June 22, 2014

 2. Unwrapping a Mummy

-This marvelous short book is on the discovery of the remains of a notable priest who's mummy was discovered a century ago at Deir el Bahri.
-Unfortunately the priests mummy deteriorated so much so that it was decided to unwrap him, this represents one of the last times in modern history that an Egyptian mummy was unwrapped.
+This marvelous short book is on the discovery of the remains of a notable priest whose mummy was discovered a century ago at Deir el Bahri.
+Unfortunately, the priest's mummy deteriorated so much that it was decided to unwrap him; this represents one of the last times in modern history that an Egyptian mummy was unwrapped.

-I loved the format of the book which present the great archaeological finds from ancient Egypt according to their date of discovery.
-The book is uncomplicated and filled with lots of coloured pictures including some finds which may be new to the reader.
+I loved the format of the book, which presents the great archaeological finds from ancient Egypt according to their date of discovery.
+The book is uncomplicated and filled with lots of coloured pictures, including some finds which may be new to the reader.

 Tutankhamen: The Untold Story

-This is the late Thomas Hoving's 1978 best seller of an unbeleivable tale of Tutankhamun's treasures and the covetous nature of the excavation of the boy kings tomb.
-The artifacts from Tutankhamun's tomb were kept together for Egypt's national collection in Cairo but did a number of them end up outside Egypt?
+This is the late Thomas Hoving's 1978 best seller of an unbelievable tale of Tutankhamun's treasures and the covetous nature of the excavation of the boy king's tomb.
+The artifacts from Tutankhamun's tomb were kept together for Egypt's national collection in Cairo, but did a number of them end up outside Egypt?

 No comments: